Lele521/ucsb-cs56-f17.github.io/_lab/lab09.md

 This lab counts 300 points towards your lab grade.

 This lab MUST BE DONE IN PERSON WITH YOUR MENTOR.
-Your best opportunity to do that is Thursday Dec 01, during the Thursday of Week 10.
+Your best opportunity to do that is the Week 10 lab section time.

-If you can't be in lab that night, and/or want to do it sooner, then if your mentor is wiling to meet you in person to do it, you may arrange a time to complete it earlier than that, but only
+If you can't be in lab that afternoon, and/or want to do it sooner, then if your mentor is wiling to meet you in person to do it, you may arrange a time to complete it earlier than that, but only
 * AFTER YOU HAVE COMPLETED ALL YOUR WORK for lab05/lab07 (the legacy code project)
 * AFTER YOU HAVE SUBMITTED YOUR FINAL PULL REQUEST FOR THE QUARTER for your legacy code project.